10 Reasons Why a Day Trip from Rome to Pompeii Is Worth It

 Panoramic view of Pompeii | Denise Jones

-Yes, we have read a thousand times that Rome is the Eternal City and the truth is that the saying is not wrong: Rome is an open-air museum with endless streets, squares, fountains and corners to discover.
+Yes, we've read a thousand times that Rome is the Eternal City, and the truth is that the saying is quite right: Rome is an open-air museum with endless streets, squares, fountains, and corners to discover.

-But if you have some time to escape for a day during your trip, Pompeii is the destination par excellence: there are several combinations of already organized excursions that will allow you to visit this unique archaeological jewel in the world without having to worry about anything.
+But if you have some time to get away for a day during your trip, Pompeii is the destination par excellence: there are several combinations of organized excursions that will allow you to explore this unique archaeological gem without having to worry about a thing.

 Still not convinced?
-Taking an excursion to Pompeii from Rome will complete your trip: take note of these reasons why visiting Pompeii from Rome is a must.
+Taking a trip to Pompeii from Rome will complete your journey: take note of these reasons why visiting Pompeii from Rome is a great idea.

-It is one of the best preserved cities with archaeological remains in the world
+1. It has one of the best-preserved archaeological sites in the world

 Archaeological remains of Pompeii| ©Nick Hubbard